farlee2121/MarkNotes/duck/2023-03-28-Metadata-revisited.md

 - Trying to pass children and the previous node is proving hard to think about
   - I could separate the two calculations.
 Do a scan over the blocks to get lengths then zip it with the mapped sections
   - One way or the other i'm going to have to refer to the original document.
 I can't get full section content off of the headers
+- Q: How do I handle inheritance, since each child will need to know about their parent?
+  - this is opposed to exclusive content where each parent needs to know about the next section below it
+  - Q: would it make sense for me to collect meta blocks beforehand?
+    - Then I can can just fill exclusive meta at the time I map from blocks to sections
+      - I kinda like this.
+Get the raw Markdig version of all the info I need so then the mapping to the domain model is all at once and the domain model doesn't have and weird incomplete states
+    - exclusive meta would be a good increment toward inherited meta
+    - A: Yes, gather meta before mapping
+  - Inheritance is still tricky.
+I'll handle it later

+- hmm.
+I'm realizing that exclusive contents are easy to get when I have the heading list.
+I just iterate backwards.
+  - The trick is making that available to sections.
+It'd be easy if I calculated contents before creating the hierarchy
+  - I can always just use a windowing then map the windows a single node if needed.
+I can even make it lazy if I use Seq
+    - this is more intuitive, but I'm also curious if mapFold can work just for learning sake

+Pickup: Figure out newline funk in tests
+- Gather spans and meta blocks before mapping to Sections
+  - For consistency in mapping, probably treat root as a conditional branch of header meta

+TODO: Newlines at the end of sections are making testing weird.
+Should I trim newlines?
+- I wouldn't get the original document if i don't track trivia (i.e. multiple newlines)
+- Q: How could I change my test arrangement or comparison?

 Q: How do I generate tree arbs again?
 - FsCheck has some examples

 ## Include Tags in Model?
 Q: Should I also model tags as part of the note model?